-Cumber (cucumis stativus L.) is an important vegetable crop in the cucurbitaceae family that has been cultivated in Northern India and is widely distributed throughout the world (Whitaker and Davis, 1962).
+Cucumber (Cucumis stativus L.) is an important vegetable crop in the cucurbitaceae family that has been cultivated in Northern India and is widely distributed throughout the world (Whitaker and Davis, 1962).
 With respect to economic importance, it ranks fourth after tomatoes, cabbage and onion in Asia (Eifediyi and Remison, 2011) and second after tomatoes in Western Europe (Thompson and Kelly, 1959).
-In spite of being native of India sub-continent and endowed with enormous variability and genetic divergence, cucumber remains underutilized in terms of its economic potential and unexploited from breeding point of view.
+In spite of being native of India sub-continent and endowed with enormous variability and genetic divergence, cucumber remains under-utilized given its economic potential and unexploited from breeding point of view.

 However, the production of the fruit in Nigeria is very low due to its limited use.
 They are produced mainly in the Northern states, south -south and little in the south-east (Ohaji-Egbema) of Nigeria, (Adetula and Denton, 2003).
 The need to increase the production of cucumber arose due to its numerous importance to man.
-Cucumber is a good source of vitamin A, C, K, B_6 , potassium, pantothenic acids, magnesium, phosphorous, copper and manganese (Thompson and Kelly 1959).
+Cucumber is a good source of vitamins A, C, K, B6, potassium, pantothenic acids, magnesium, phosphorus, copper and manganese (Thompson and Kelly, 1959).
 In India, the fruits are used in the preparation of chutney and curries.
-It is good for diabetic patients as it contains low sugar and helps in the burning of excess fat in the body (Wehner and Gunner, 2004).
-Cucumbers are also used in skin tonics and other beauty aids, acts as an anti-inflammatory, anti-cancer, relieves arthritis, control insect and pest, its juice are often recommended as sources of silicon to improve the health and complexion of the skin (Duke, 1997).
+It is good for diabetic patients as it contains low sugar and helps in the burning of excess fat in the body.
+Cucumbers are used in skin tonics and other beauty aids; acts as an anti-inflammatory, anti-cancer, relieves arthritis, control insect and pest, its juice are often recommended as sources of silicon to improve the health and complexion of the skin (Duke, 1997).